1 0

 Sir John Soane’s Museum

-One of the most unique museums and heritage sites in London, Sir John Soane was a 19th-century architect who was responsible for some of the city’s most recognisable and famous buildings.
-Sir John Soane’s Museum is his former home and the place where he stored objects from cultures, antiques, and paintings by Turner and Canaletto.
+Responsible for some of the city’s most recognisable buildings, Sir John Soane was one of the 19th-century’s most renowned architects.
+Sir John Soane’s Museum is his former home and the place where he stored objects, antiques, and paintings by Turner and Canaletto.
 Walk through the house and enjoy the packed rooms filled with extraordinary and interesting items.

 Charles Dickens Museum

-The Charles Dickens Museum is an unassuming house located at 48 Doughty Street and is the place where Britain’s greatest writer wrote Oliver Twist, The Pickwick Papers, and Nicholas Nickleby.
+The Charles Dickens Museum is an unassuming house located at 48 Doughty Street.
+It is also the place where Britain’s greatest writer wrote Oliver Twist, The Pickwick Papers, and Nicholas Nickleby.
 Sitting among the streets that helped shape many of his works, the house captures the life and legacy of Dickens and is a must-see for all literary lovers.

 Lincoln’s Inn Fields

 Opposite Sir John Soane’s Museum, Lincoln’s Inn Fields is London’s largest public square and a popular place to enjoy a stroll.
-Laid out in the 1630s, the grounds were private property until 1895 – and since then, countless Londoners and visitors have taken advantage of the stunning grassed area.
-Containing a court for tennis and netball, as well as a bandstand, it’s thought that cricket was often played there during the 18th century.
-Nowadays, you can enjoy the fleeting sunshine of London with a picnic, read under a tree, or take a leisurely walk with a coffee in hand.
+Laid out in the 1630s, the grounds were private property until 1895.
+Since then, countless Londoners and visitors have taken advantage of the stunning grassed area.
+Containing a bandstand, and court for tennis and netball, it’s thought that cricket was often played there during the 18th century.
+Nowadays, you can enjoy the fleeting London sunshine with a coffee in hand.

 Gray’s Inn

-The buildings in this area are mainly offices for law firms and headquarters for associations that grant licenses to barristers and judges, and they are worth a look.
-With small open green spaces, leafy trees and stunning architecture, it’s a wonderful place to walk on a warm summer’s day.
+The buildings in this area are offices for law firms and headquarters for associations that grant licenses to barristers and judges.
+With small green spaces, leafy trees and stunning architecture, it’s a wonderful place to walk on a warm summer’s day.

 The Hunterian Museum

-Named after the 18th-century surgeon and anatomist John Hunter, The Hunterian Museum is a captivating showcase of more than 2,000 anatomical preparations from Hunter’s original collection, as well as instruments, equipment, models, paintings and archive material, all of which trace the history of surgery from ancient times to the present.
+Named after the 18th-century surgeon and anatomist John Hunter, The Hunterian Museum is a captivating showcase of more than 2,000 anatomical preparations from Hunter’s original collection.
+It also houses instruments, equipment, models, paintings and archive material, all of which trace the history of surgery from ancient times to the present.
 And not for the faint of heart, the museum has England’s largest public display of human anatomy.

 Interested in seeing Holborn from the convenience of an Open Top Bus?
 Golden Tours has you sorted with our Hop-On Hop-Off Bus tours!